China discovers potentially fatal new virus passed to humans from shrews

 China has discovered a potentially fatal new virus that is believed to have been passed to humans by shrews, according to reports.

-The Langya Henipavirus, known as “Langya,” has already infected 35 people, although no one has died or suffered a serious illness, says Taiwan’s Centers for Disease Control.
+The Langya Henipavirus, known as “Langya,” has already infected 35 people, although no one has died or suffered a serious illness, says Taiwan’s Centers for Disease Control as per a report in The Taipei Times.

-Twenty six of the patients have reportedly been hit by flu-like symptoms, including fever, tiredness, cough, headache, and vomiting.
+The outlet also noted that the virus has so far been found in China’s Shandong and Henan provinces, and human-to-human transmission has not yet been reported.

-The new virus is in the Henipavirus family, which has two previously identified viruses, the Hendra virus and Nipah virus, which have no vaccine and in severe cases can have a fatality rate of up to 75 per cent, according to the World Health Organization.
+Twenty-six of the patients have reportedly been hit by flu-like symptoms, including fever, tiredness, cough, headache, and vomiting.

-The v irus has so far been found in China’s Shandong and Henan provinces, and human-to-human transmission has not yet been reported says The Taipei Times.
+The new virus is in the Henipavirus family, which has two previously identified viruses, the Hendra virus and Nipah virus.
+There is no vaccine and, in severe cases, it can have a fatality rate of up to 75 per cent, according to the World Health Organization.

 The development of the new henipavirus has also appeared in a study titled “A Zoonotic Henipavirus in Febrile Patients in China” which was published in the New England Journal of Medicine last week.